The practical AI engineering path for builders who cannot wait four years.

 Explore

-What a learner should be able to prove after the course.
+What a learner should be able to show after the path.

 Outcome 01